 Want to ensure a stress-free moving day?
-Organize!
-Use National Van Lines’ tips for maximizing your move.
-This 50-item checklist for moving cross country goes a long way to helping you realize an enjoyable long-distance moving experience.
+Because moving matters, it’s time to get organized!
+Use National Van Lines’ moving matters tips for maximizing your move.
+This 50-item preparation checklist for moving cross country goes a long way to helping you realize an enjoyable long-distance moving experience.

 - Hold a garage sale before you start packing.
 Remember, you can hire movers or do it yourself when it comes to the packing portion of your cross-country moving project.